unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 Dexterity saving throw.
 On a failed save, the target takes 10d6 + 40 force damage.
 If this damage reduces the target to 0 hit points, it is disintegrated.

 A disintegrated creature and everything it is wearing and carrying, except alien artifacts, are reduced to a pile of fine gray dust.
-The creature can be restored to life only by means of a _true resurrection_ or a _wish_ tek skill.
+The creature can be restored to life only by means of a _true resurrection_ or a _Alter Reality_ tek skill.

 This tek skill automatically disintegrates a Large or smaller nontek object or a creation of tek force.
 If the target is a Huge or larger object or creation of force, this tek skill disintegrates a 10-foot* cube portion of it.
 A alien artifact is unaffected by this tek skill.

 **_At Higher Levels._** When you cast this tek skill using a tek skill slot of 7th level or higher, the damage increases by 3d6 for each slot level above 6th.

-##### Dispel Evil and Good

-_5th-level abjuration_

-**Casting Time:** 1 action

-**Range:** Self

-**Components:** V, S

-**Duration:** Concentration, up to 1 minute

-Shimmering energy surrounds and protects you from fey, undead, and creatures originating from beyond the Material Plane.
-For the duration, Aliens, elementals, fey, fiends, and undead have disadvantage on attack rolls against you.

-You can end the tek skill early by using either of the following special functions.

-**_Break Enchantment._** As your action, you touch a creature you can reach that is charmed, frightened, or possessed by a Alien, an elemental, a fey, a fiend, or an undead.
-The creature you touch is no longer charmed, frightened, or possessed by such creatures.

-**_Dismissal._** As your action, make a melee tek skill attack against a Alien, an elemental, a fey, a fiend, or an undead you can reach.
-On a hit, you attempt to drive the creature back to its home plane.
-The creature must succeed on a Charisma saving throw or be sent back to its home plane (if it isn't there already).
-If they aren't on their home plane, undead are sent to the Shadowfell, and fey are sent to the Feywild.

 \page